apify/crawlee/README.md

             };
             const data = await page.$$eval('.athing', pageFunction);

-            // Save data to default Dataset.
+            // Store the results to the default dataset.
+In local configuration,
-            await Apify.pushData(data);
+            // the data will be stored as JSON files in ./apify_storage/datasets/default await Apify.pushData(data);

             // To continue crawling, we need to enqueue some more pages into
             // the requestQueue.
-First we find the correct URLs using Puppeteer
+First, we find the URLs using Puppeteer functions
             // and then we add the request to the queue. try {
                 const nextHref = await page.$eval('.morelink', el => el.href);
-                // You may omit the Request constructor and just use a plain object. await requestQueue.addRequest(new Apify.Request({ url: nextHref }));
+                await requestQueue.addRequest(new Apify.Request({ url: nextHref }));
             } catch (err) {
-                console.log(`Url ${request.url} is the last page!`);
+                console.log(`${request.url} is the last page!`);
             }
         },

+        // If the page load failed more than maxRequestRetries+1 times, then this function is called.
         handleFailedRequestFunction: async ({ request }) => {
-            console.log(`Request ${request.url} failed 4 times`); // Because 3 retries is the default value.
+            console.log(`Request ${request.url} failed too many times`);
         },
     });

-    // Run crawler.
-    await crawler.run();
+    // Run the crawler and wait for its finish. await crawler.run();

     console.log('Crawler finished.');
 });
 ```

-### Save page screenshots into KeyValueStore
+### Save page screenshots

-This example shows how to work with KeyValueStore.
+This example shows how to work with [KeyValueStore](https://www.apify.com/docs/sdk/apify-runtime-js/latest#PuppeteerCrawler).
 It crawls a list of URLs using Puppeteer,
 capture a screenshot of each page and saves it to the KeyValueStore.
 The list of URLs is
 provided as INPUT, which is a standard way of passing initial configuration to Apify actors.
 Locally, INPUT needs to be placed in the KeyValueStore.
 On the platform, it can either be set